jmccarrell/public-notes/git-notes.md

 Alex Deeb added:

-One command I like to use to see the names of all files changed in a particular commit: `git diff-tree --no-commit-id --name-only -r {commit_sha}`u
+One command I like to use to see the names of all files changed in a particular commit: `git diff-tree --no-commit-id --name-only -r {commit_sha}`

 ----